tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/File-Service-REST-API.md

 - [Create an Azure file share](/azure/storage/files/storage-how-to-create-file-share)

 ## Control plane
-In Azure, the control plane is provided through Azure Resource Manager, which provides a common way of exposing Azure resources that the customer will manage.
+In Azure, the control plane is provided through Azure Resource Manager, which provides a common way to expose Azure resources that the customer will manage.
 The top-level unit of management is the storage account.
-The storage account is a *tracked resource* in Azure Files and other storage services such as Azure Blob Storage.
+The storage account is a *tracked resource* in Azure Files and other storage services, such as Azure Blob Storage.

 The storage account is managed by the storage resource provider, which has the namespace `Microsoft.Storage`.
 The storage resource provider also exposes management of child resources, or *proxy resources*, that enable the management of the storage services bundled in the storage account.
-For Azure Files, there are two relevant *proxy resources*:
+For Azure Files, there are two relevant proxy resources:

 - The `FileService` resource.
 It provides settings specific to Azure Files that apply to all of the file shares in the storage account.
 The `FileService` resource is a child of the storage account.
 A storage account always has only one `FileService` resource: `default`.